rorosaurus/gba-sp-usb-c/README.md

 It also works on the original (fat) Nintendo DS, NTR-001.
 Now your Phat GBA Macro can use USB-C as well!

+# Charge Speed

+This console's original charger (AGS-002) outputs up to 320mA at 5.2V.
+According to the USB-C spec, this mod will allow charging at up to 500mA at 5V.
+This mod will not result in any charging slowdown compared to the original charger.

 # Disclaimer

 Modify your console at your own risk!
 This product is provided "as is", with no warranty - express or implied.
 That said, if you have any issues or questions, don't hesitate to reach out!